-It is anticipated that funds awarded under this grant will be for direct and indirect graduate medical expenses for a project period of one (1) year.
+It is anticipated that funds awarded under this payment program will be for direct and indirect graduate medical expenses for a period of performance of one (1) year.
 Funding is dependent on the availability of funds and will be determined based on Congressional appropriated dollars.

-The General Provisions in Division H of the Consolidated Appropriations Act, 2017 (P.L.
-115-31), apply to this program.
+Funds under this notice may not be used for purposes specified in HRSA's SF-424 R&R Two-Tier Application Guide.
+The General Provisions in Division H of the Consolidated Appropriations Act, 2018 (P.L.
+115-141), apply to this program.
 Please see Section 5.1.iv of HRSA's SF-424 R&R Two-Tier Application Guide for additional information.
-Note that these or other restrictions will apply in FY 2018, as required by law.
+Note that these or other restrictions may apply in FY 2019, as required by law.

-You are required to have the necessary policies, procedures and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding, including statutory restrictions on use of funds for lobbying, executive salaries, gun control, abortion, etc. Like those for all other applicable grants requirements, the effectiveness of these policies, procedures and controls is subject to audit.
+You are required to have the necessary policies, procedures and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding, including statutory restrictions on use of funds for lobbying, executive salaries, gun control, abortion, etc. Like those for all other applicable award requirements, the effectiveness of these policies, procedures and controls is subject to audit.